mvlanga/mvlanga-com-astro/src/content/blog/2025/02/organize-arrays-objects-dates-by-month-javascript-groupby.md

 - `filteredData`: This is the array of blog post objects, each containing a `createdAt` javascript date object.

-- `Object.groupBy()`: This new method is used to group the array of blog posts.
+- `Object.groupBy()`: This method is used to group the array of blog posts.
 It accepts a callback function, which extracts the month from each blog post’s `createdAt` date.

 - `toLocaleString("en-US", { month: "long" })`: Formats the Date object to return the full name of the month (e.g., "